A workshop series and residency for artists who are new to technology, created and hosted by The Hacktory. Read more

 PDF report from focus group planning session with your name included as a backer.Estimated delivery:

-"Heart of a Maker" Sticker, designed by Abigail Seligsohn and Georgia Guthrie.Estimated delivery:Ships within the US only
+"Heart of a Maker" Sticker, designed by Abigail Seligsohn and Georgia Guthrie.Estimated delivery:Only ships to: United States

-Special lasercut Thank You note signed by first class of new artists, designed by Georgia Guthrie.Estimated delivery:Add $2 USD to ship outside the US
+Special lasercut Thank You note signed by first class of new artists, designed by Georgia Guthrie.Estimated delivery:Ships anywhere in the world

 Hacktory Tshirt, designed by Georgia Guthrie.
 Hand screenprinted by Outlaw Printing in Philadelphia.
-Mens and Women's sizes S-XXL.Estimated delivery:Ships within the US only
+Mens and Women's sizes S-XXL.Estimated delivery:Only ships to: United States

-Lasercut RasPi enclosure with Hacktory logoEstimated delivery:Ships within the US only
+Lasercut RasPi enclosure with Hacktory logoEstimated delivery:Only ships to: United States

 13 backers Limited (7 left of 20)

 Philly area only: Gift certificate of equivalent value for classes at The Hacktory!Estimated delivery:

 Arduino Firefly Kit.
 Get all the parts and materials to make your own swarm of 3 Arduino fireflies, with complete assembly instructions and design files to build more.
 The fireflies "talk" to each other by blinking, so they don't like to be lonely!
 Designed and programmed by Molly Baum and Tim Bienosek.Estimated delivery:Only ships to: United States